DannyFirmin/java-exercises-comp1110/src/comp1110/lab3/README.md

     The fourth is `add(double amount)`, which will add the given amount to the bucket, and increase the contents accordingly, but it will never increase the contents to be more than the capacity (i.e. any extra water will be spilled, so the total contents can never be higher than the capacity).
+    The `add` method does not return a value, therefore the return type is `void`.

     You should create a main method, and in that method, declare two local variables:
     `big` and `small`, both of type `Bucket`.
 Initialize `big` by